PriyaranjanKS/FusionDevBlogs/_posts/2024-07-15-Copilot-Website-Orchestration.md

 4. Click on **Save** to apply the changes.
    ![Authentication]({{ site.baseurl }}/images/01_CopilotUsingWebsites/50.png)

 By setting the security to "No Authentication," we ensure that users can access and interact with the Copilot without needing to log in.
-This is especially useful during the development and testing phases.

 ## Step 7 : Add the Copilot to Power Pages